Nirij3m/DoctHUHlib/README.md

 To differenciate them, you can either create one in the corresponding login/creation section or check the column id_speciality in the users table.
 If the user has a speciality, then it's a doctor, otherwise if null it's a user.

+Don't forget to change the const in the file `/src/appli/utils.php` and adapt them to your backend configuration